OSInside/kiwi/doc/source/image_description/elements.rst

        <!-- descendants -->
    </image>

-The image definition starts with an image tag and requires the schema format at version {schema_version}.
-The attribute name specifies the name of the image which is also used for the filenames created by KIWI.
-Because we don’t want spaces in filenames the name attribute must not have any spaces in its name.
+The image definition starts with an image tag, and it requires the schema format version {schema_version}.
+The attribute name specifies the name of the image which is also used for the filenames created by {kiwi}.
+The name attribute must not have any spaces in its name.

 The following optional attributes can be inserted in the image tag:

 displayname
-   Allows setup of the boot menu title for the selected boot loader.
-So you can have *suse-SLED-foo* as the image name but a different name as the boot display name.
-Spaces are not allowed in the display name because it causes problems for some boot loaders and kiwi did not take the effort to separate the ones which can display them correctly from the ones which can't
+   Allows setup of the boot menu title for the selected bootloader.
+For example, you can have *suse-SLED-foo* as the image name but a different name as the boot display name.
+Spaces are not allowed in the display name.

 id
    sets an identification number which appears as file ``/etc/ImageID``